pegler/revere/README.md

 Disclaimer
 -----

 Revere runs Python entered via a webpage.
 It currently makes no attempt to sandbox this code.
-Always run Revere as a non-privledged user and ensure it is secured behind some sort of authentication.
+Always run Revere as a non-privledged user and ensure you have authentication set up.

 This project was inspired by [LivingSocial's Rearview](https://github.com/livingsocial/rearview).
-We have been using it without issue for serveral weeks, but it is far from stable.
+We have been using it without issue for serveral months, but it is far from stable.

-There is no built in authentication.
-You must secure Revere behind your firewall somehow.
+There is optional Google Apps OAuth authentication built in, but due to the nature of this application, it is still hightly recommended that you secure Revere behind your firewall.

 Terms
 -----